ARM-software/ebbr/source/chapter2-uefi.rst

 AArch64 Exception Levels
 ------------------------

-UEFI shall execute as 64-bit code in AArch64 model at either EL1 or EL2, depending on whether or not virtualization is used or supported.
+On AArch64 UEFI shall execute as 64-bit code at either EL1 or EL2,
+depending on whether or not virtualization is available at OS load time.

 UEFI Boot at EL2
 ^^^^^^^^^^^^^^^^